-The Jacksonville Zoo and Gardens’ Chapter of the American Association of Zookeepers (AAZK) is holding its 22nd annual Bowling for Rhinos at 7:00 p.m. on Friday, July 27, 2012, at Batt Family Fun Center located at 1838 Cassat Avenue.
-The event is open to the public.
+The Jacksonville Zoo and Gardens Chapter of the American Association of Zookeepers (AAZK) is holding its 21st annual Bowling for Rhinos on Friday, July 22, 2011 at Batt Family Fun Center on 1838 Cassat Avenue at 7:00 p.m.
 Registration begins at 6:00 p.m.
-A $15 registration fee includes three games of bowling and shoe rental.
-Those interested in participating should visit jacksonvillezoo.org for more information or to pre-register.
+A $15 registration fee includes three games of bowling, and shoe rental.
+Those interested in participating should visit jacksonvillezoo.org to pre-register.

-“Bowling for Rhinos is a conservation event aimed at protecting rhinos and their habitats”, said Yaira Osborne, President of the Jacksonville Zoo Chapter of AAZK.
+“Bowling for Rhinos is a conservation event aimed at protecting rhinos and their habitats”, said Yaira Osborne, secretary of the Jacksonville Chapter of AAZK.
 “It’s a great way for the community to come together, embrace wildlife, by supporting such a worthy cause.”

-For nearly a century, the Jacksonville Zoo and Gardens has been dedicated to inspiring the discovery and appreciation of wildlife through innovative experiences in a caring environment.
-Started in 1914 with an animal collection that consisted of one red deer fawn, the Jacksonville Zoo and Gardens now has more than 2,000 rare and exotic animals.
-It has won national acclaim for its South American Range of the Jaguar exhibit and regional, state and local awards for its botanical gardens.
-The Jacksonville Zoo is a nonprofit organization and is an accredited member of the Association of Zoos and Aquariums.
-It is open year-round, seven days a week, from 9 a.m. to 5 p.m., except Christmas day, and is located on Jacksonville’s north side at 370 Zoo Parkway, one-half mile east from I-95.
-For more information on the Zoo, log on to http://www.jacksonvillezoo.org.
+For more than 96 years, the Jacksonville Zoo and Gardens has been dedicated to inspiring discovery and appreciation of wildlife through innovative experience in a caring environment.
+Since its beginning in 1914, with an animal collection that consisted of only one red deer fawn, the Jacksonville Zoo and Gardens has become one of the top zoos in the nation.
+It now features more than 1,800 rare and exotic animals and over 1,000 unique plant species.
+Preservation of sustainable biodiversity is a key mission of the Zoo.
+The Zoo is a non-profit organization and an accredited member of the Association of Zoos and Aquariums and the World Association of Zoos and Aquariums.
+It is open year-round, seven-days-a-week, from 9:00 a.m. to 5:00 p.m. and is located on Jacksonville’s north side at 370 Zoo Parkway, one-half mile east from I-95.
+For more information, go to jacksonvillezoo.org.